siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * Only one data channel may be active at any given time.

 ###USB Communications and Channel Binding
-G2 will implicitly bind channels using the available/connected state of the USB channels.
+G2 will implicitly bind channels using the available/connected state of the USB devices.

 ###Automatic Binding
-G2 automatically binds the USB physical devices to the logical devices.
+G2 automatically binds the USB devices to the control and data channels.
 USB-serial subsystem is able to detect when software on the host side 'connects' to each channel independently.
 (This is done by a flag in the USB system that is set the the host connects and 'asserts RTS')

-1. Initially neither USB channel is assigned as control or data, and there is nothing connected to communicate with them anyway.
+1. Initially neither USB device is assigned as control or data, and there is nothing connected to communicate with them anyway.

-1. The first usb-serial channel connected will be *both* control and data as long as it's the only channel connected.
+1. The first usb-serial device connected will be *both* control and data as long as it's the only device connected.
 This is to maintain compatibility with UC_3 and not require any additional setup steps for legacy UIs and hosts.

 1. If a second usb-serial channel is connected then the first channel becomes control-only and the second channel becomes data-only.
 This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order - the first connected will become command and the second connected will become data.